-Hayter is an Associate at Wilkinson Stekloff.
-He has worked on teams that tried cases to jury verdict in federal and state courts in Dallas, Los Angeles, Philadelphia, San Francisco, and St. Louis, as well as teams that secured favorable pretrial resolutions.
+Hayter is a Counsel at Wilkinson Stekloff.
+He has played a key role on numerous trial teams in federal and state courts, including in cases tried to jury verdict in Dallas, Los Angeles, Philadelphia, San Francisco, and St. Louis.
+He also has helped secure favorable pretrial resolutions for many clients.
 Hayter specializes in identifying and developing jury friendly themes, evidence, and demonstratives.
-He has represented an array of clients including Allergan, Bayer, FedEx, Facebook, National Football League, National Collegiate Athletic Association, Oculus VR, Puma Biotechnologies, Pfizer, and Philip Morris USA.
+He has represented an array of clients including Altria Group, Inc., Bayer, FedEx Ground, Facebook, National Football League, National Collegiate Athletic Association, Oculus VR, and Pfizer.

 Before joining Wilkinson Stekloff, Hayter was an associate at Paul, Weiss, Rifkind, Wharton & Garrison in Washington, D.C., and a judicial intern for D.C.
 Superior Court Judge Craig Iscoe.

 - Member of trial team defending Altria Group, Inc. in an administrative trial related to the FTC’s challenge of Altria’s $12.8 billion minority investment in JUUL Labs.
 Obtained a full dismissal of claims against Altria by the FTC’s Chief Administrative Law Judge.
 Also currently representing Altria in antitrust and consumer protection claims pending in the Northern District of California related to the JUUL Labs investment, including in upcoming bellwether trials.